Skip to main content

 Credit hours example

 You are on a Gliding schedule, and you work 8 hours every day.
-You are not required to stay late, but you are in a productive headspace and want to work an extra hour to finish your project.
-You can talk to your supervisor and ask to work 1 more hour, therefore receiving 1 credit hour.
+You are not required to stay late, but if you are in a productive headspace and want to work an extra hour to finish work, you can ask your supervisor about working 1 more hour, therefore receiving 1 credit hour.
 You will need to request the 1 hour in HR Links, and your supervisor will need to approve it.

 Religious comp time